 Cons: Highly unstable!
 Sex work is not necessarily allowed on Reddit, and we could be banned at any time.

-Pros: They are not based in the US, and therefore do not send a 1099.
-Customers do not need to make an account.
+Pros: Customers do not need to make an account.

 Cons: No internal traffic.
 Customer support is only available during business hours.
 Some people outside of the US have issues with getting payouts on time.
 No shopping cart for customers.

 NOVEMBER EDIT: I CAN NO LONGER RECOMMEND INDIEBILL IN GOOD FAITH.
 They are not issuing payouts on time/at all and have been refusing to respond to models!

 IndieBill is a payment processor that allows you to bring in your own traffic.
 Although they can function as a personal clipsite, they do not offer any internal traffic or sorting for videos.

 Of all the third party sites, IndieBill has the highest payout at 85%.
 Again, it is important to mention that there is no internal traffic — you will only be making sales from the customers you direct there!